biga-ahk/biga.ahk/docs/README.md

 ## .every
 Checks if predicate returns truthy for all elements of collection.
 Iteration is stopped once predicate returns falsey.
 The predicate is invoked with three arguments: (value, index|key, collection).

+> [!Note]
-Note: This method returns true for empty collections because everything is true of elements of empty collections.
+> This method returns true for empty collections because everything is true of elements of empty collections.

 #### Arguments
 collection (Array|Object): The collection to iterate over.